pritam004/Neural-Code-Search/README.md

-The entire result can be obtained from here.[link]
+The entire result can be obtained from here.[link](https://drive.google.com/file/d/1W8byMeoVoOWumbGCggS_F_GEOzDPzK6v/view?usp=sharing)

 To setup the model